-A Missouri school district has apologized for the "unsportsmanlike" and "insensitive" conduct of its white students after one of them displayed a Trump sign before a boys basketball team Monday night.
+A Missouri school district has apologized for the "unsportsmanlike" and "insensitive" conduct of some of its white students after one of them displayed a Trump sign before a boys basketball game Monday night.

-The incident took place during player introductions of the opposing team from Center High School, where all of the players are black or biracial, according to the Kansas City Star.
+The incident took place during player introductions of the opposing team from Center High School, where all of the players were black or biracial, according to the Kansas City Star.

-In a video that has more than 6,800 shares on Facebook, the white students are seen turning their backs as the black students are being introduced.
+In a video that has more than 6,800 shares on Facebook, the white students were seen turning their backs as the black students were being introduced.

 The Warrensburg Missouri school district issued the following statement on Facebook: